mdancho84/mdancho84.github.io/_posts/2021-07-13-easystats-performance-check-model.md

 ---
 layout: post
-title: "easystats performance: Quickly investigate model performance"
+title: "easystats: Quickly investigate model performance"
 date:   2021-07-13 11:37:00
 excerpt: "The easystats performance R package makes it easy to investigate the relevant assumptions for regression models.
 Simply use the check_model() function to produce a visualization that combines 6 tests for model performance."
 author: "Matt Dancho"